lucky-wolf/DW2-XL/README.md

 - Grouped missile volleys more tightly
 - Adjusted sizes of worlds
   - Hot & Dry worlds are a smaller
-  - Cold worlds are a larger on avg
-  - Wet worlds are a larger
+  - Wet & Cold worlds are larger
 - Added Plasma Blaster [L] for Boskara racial special to utilize their early [L] mounts

 ### v1.18.12